DennisSchulmeister/ModularMusicController/Experiments/ESP32-Webserver/README.md

 -----------------------

 This project has no special schematics.
 Simply connect an ESP32 development board with power.
-Below are some screenshots of the configuration portal in different states (w/o WiFi credentions, w/ credentials, …).
+Below are some screenshots of the configuration portal in different states (w/o WiFi credentials, w/ credentials, …).

 TODO